rektide/streamflow-wiki/Contributing.md

 > **Note:** Use of the Maven plugin is not required and if you prefer to using traditional Git commands to create your feature branches, please feel free to do so.
 Just make sure you follow the naming conventions referenced in the above Branching Model section.

 If you would like to use the Maven plugin, execute the following commands from within the root folder of the StreamFlow source code.
 Each command will prompt you for the name of your feature, release, or hotfix branch so enter the desired name for your branch when prompted.
+The Maven plugin will also help you adhere to the naming convention for each branch type as listed above.

 #### Creating a Feature Branch